-The process of transfer of share(s) and change of directorship of a Company is normally lodged at the Registry on behalf on the directors of a company by a Certified Secretary of Kenya (CS).
+Transfer of share(s) and change of directorship of a Company is a process normally lodged at the Registry on behalf on the directors of a company by a Certified Secretary of Kenya (CS).
 Transfer Company Shares in Kenya simplified.

 A private limited company’s ownership is decided by the Company’s shareholding.
 The share of the private limited company would need to be transferred in order to accept new investors or transfer ownership of the company.
 In this article we shall be looking on how to transfers shares of private limited companies.